JehanneDussert/llm_governance_monitoring/README.md

 ## Why this exists

 Most LLM tooling assumes you're using OpenAI and don't care where your data goes.
-This stack is built for the opposite constraint: local models, full data sovereignty, and observability derived directly from production metrics — not synthetic benchmarks.
+This stack is built for the opposite constraint: local models, full data sovereignty, and observability derived directly from production metrics, not synthetic benchmarks.

-The evaluation layer goes further: a configurable local judge scores every response against criteria you define — RGPD compliance, bias detection, AI Act alignment, cognitive load, digital sobriety — and routes traffic to the best-performing model per task automatically.
+The evaluation layer goes one step further: a configurable local evaluator assesses each response against the criteria you define (GDPR compliance, bias detection, AI Act compliance, cognitive load, digital minimalism) and automatically routes traffic to the best-performing model for each task **based on YOUR internal governance criteria**.

 ---